 To obtain a notary public commission in Washington, DC, you will typically need to provide the following:

-Before applying, verify that your business location in Washington's District of Columbia County is properly zoned for your intended use.
-Contact the Washington planning department.
+Before applying, verify your business location in Washington's District of Columbia County is properly zoned for your intended use.
+Contact the Washington planning department for a zoning verification letter.

 Collect all necessary paperwork including notary application and filing fee, surety bond (where required, $5,000-$25,000), notary education course and/or exam.
-Having everything ready speeds up the process.
+Having everything assembled before you start the application avoids the most common rejection reasons.

 Navigating District of Columbia's licensing requirements can be complex.
 Connect with a licensed business attorney who specializes in Washington regulations.

-Get Legal Help Today Or start your LLC online →The typical cost for a Notary Public Commission in Washington ranges from $28 to $280.
+The typical cost for a Notary Public Commission in Washington ranges from $28 to $280.
 Fees vary based on your business type, size, and Washington's specific municipal requirements.
 Contact the Washington city clerk's office for exact current fees.

 Processing time for a Notary Public Commission in Washington is typically 2-6 weeks.
 Larger cities like Washington may experience longer wait times due to higher application volumes.